Toby On ‘This Is Us’ Wears Fat Suit, Chris Sullivan Fans Shocked

 Chris Sullivan’s recent fat suit revelation really did take This Is Us fans by surprise, as Sullivan isn’t exactly a well-known actor, having only regularly played ambulance driver, Tom Cleary, in two seasons of the Cinemax TV drama series, The Knick, which premiered nearly three years ago.

 But Life & Style Weekly reports that Chris Sullivan isn’t the only actor who’s worn a fat suit for a role, adding that sometimes the “transformation is so subtle” that fans sometimes never even know.
-Life & Style’s 12-slide photo gallery cites Matthew Lewis as Neville Longbottom in Harry Potter and Dennis Quaid as Lawrence in Smart People as examples, as well as making mention of Toby’s fat suit on This Is Us.
+Life & Style’s 12-slide photo gallery cites Matthew Lewis as Neville Longbottom in the Harry Potter films, and Dennis Quaid as Lawrence in Smart People as examples, as well as making mention of Toby’s fat suit on This Is Us.

 Refinery29 calls Toby’s fat suit news “disappointing,” adding that Chris Sullivan has talked about how relatable Toby and Kate’s weight loss struggles are to so many This Is Us fans, even though Sullivan isn’t actually experiencing weight “shame” in real life.